mcneel/developer.rhino3d.com/_guide_topics/cpp/fpu_issues.md

 ## Problem

-When your plug-in tries to perform a certain calculation, you get the following text in Visual Studio's output window:
+When your plugin tries to perform a certain calculation, you get the following text in Visual Studio's output window:

 ```
 [[developer:opennurbs:home|opennurbs]] ERROR # 2 .\rhino3MathErrorHandling.cpp:154 Serious math library or floating point errors occurred.